SEARCH UNIVERSITY LIBRARIES

 Emerging Media & Technology (Digital Sciences) @ Kent State

-The Emerging Media & Techonology (formerly Digital Sciences) Program was started as an independent and Interdisciplinary program in that it was not affiliated with any of the university's colleges and drew faculty from various colleges on campus.
+The Emerging Media & Technology (formerly Digital Sciences) Program was started as an independent and Interdisciplinary program in that it was not affiliated with any of the university's colleges and drew faculty from various colleges on campus.
 Since Fall 2016, the school is now part of the College of Communication and Information, but is still interdisciplinary.
-Students in the EMAT program are permitted to take classes from other programs as part of their major.
+"Kent State University's School of Emerging Media and Technology is a cutting-edge interdisciplinary school designed to train tomorrow's digital leaders.
+With an emphasis on teamwork, hands-on learning and collaboration across disciplines, we are equipping our students with the technical, critical thinking and problem-solving skills they will need to design and create cutting-edge solutions for an evolving world" (EMAT School Website)..
+As of 2022, students can now choose EMAT as a major.

 Open to degree or certificate-seeking students currently enrolled in the present semester, who have been affected by the pandemic and have emergency needs.
 Fall Semester Applications are now available.